Chilembwe uprising: Outbreak

 During the night of Saturday 23–24 January, the rebels met at the Mission church in Mbombwe, where Chilembwe gave a speech stressing that none of them should expect to survive the reprisals that would follow the revolt but that the uprising would draw greater attention to their conditions and destabilise the colonial system.
 This, Chilembwe believed, was the only way change would ever occur.

-A contingent of rebels was sent to Blantyre and Limbe, about 15 miles to the south, where most of the white colonists lived and where the insurgents hoped to capture the African Lakes Company's store of weapons.
+A contingent of rebels was sent to Blantyre and Limbe, about 15 miles to the south, where most of the white settlers lived and where the insurgents hoped to capture the African Lakes Corporation (ALC)'s store of weapons.
 Another group headed towards the Alexander Livingstone Bruce Plantation's headquarters at Magomero.
 Chilembwe sent a messenger to Ncheu to alert Chinyama that the rebellion was starting.

-Chilembwe also sought support for his uprising from the German forces in German East Africa, on Nyasaland's far northern border, hoping that a German offensive from the north combined with a native insurrection in the south might force the British out of Nyasaland permanently.
-On 24 January, he sent a letter to the German Governor by courier through Portuguese East Africa.
-The courier was intercepted and the letter was never received.
-During the latter stages of the East African Campaign, after the German invasion of Portuguese East Africa, the German colonial army actually helped to suppress anti-Portuguese rebellions, among the Makombe and Barue peoples, worrying that African uprisings would destabilise the colonial order.
+Chilembwe also sought support for his uprising from the colonial authorities in German East Africa, on Nyasaland's far northern border, hoping that a German-led offensive from the north combined with an African insurrection in the south might force the British out of Nyasaland permanently.
+On 24 January, he sent a letter to the governor of German East Africa Heinrich Schnee via courier through Portuguese Mozambique.
+The courier was intercepted and Schnee never received the letter.
+During the latter stages of the East African campaign, after their invasion of Portuguese Mozambique, German colonial troops helped to suppress the anti-Portuguese Makombe and Barue uprisings, worrying that African rebellions would destabilise the colonial order.